Amber Flag registrations are currently closed.

 How To Achieve Your Flag

 Complete the Registration Form for Amber Flag Registration 2023 - 24.
-The closing date for registrations is 1st December 2023.
+New applications are currently not accepted.

 Create an Amber Flag Committee with a cross-section of students/service users/club members/staff.

 Carry out an audit on what has already been done to promote positive mental health.

 Set and complete a minimum of 3 mental health awareness goals.
 See some Sample Goals & Activities.